bytesandroses/shopping-list/README.md

 # MDN Challenge: Building A Dynamic Shopping List

-This is a solution to the [Mozilla Developer Network's Dynamic Shopping List Challenge](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Manipulating_documents#active_learning_a_dynamic_shopping_list).
-The main learning objective was to gain familiarity with the core DOM APIs, and the other APIs commonly associated with DOM and document manipulation.
+This my solution to the [Mozilla Developer Network's Dynamic Shopping List Challenge](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Manipulating_documents#active_learning_a_dynamic_shopping_list).
+The main learning objective was to gain familiarity with:

-The main learning objective was to gain familiarity with the core DOM APIs, and the other APIs commonly associated with DOM and document manipulation.
+- the core DOM APIs
+- other APIs commonly associated with DOM and document manipulation.

 - [Overview](#overview)
   - [The challenge](#the-challenge)